 If you are a line-employee working the 48/96 work schedule, you will be paid 1½ times your regular hourly rate of pay for all actual hours worked in excess of 192 hours in a 24-day work period.

-If you are a line-employee working the 24-hour work schedule, you will not normally earn overtime.
-However, should you work in excess of 182 hours in a 24-day work period (covering vacation shifts as an example),you will be paid FLSA overtime of 1½ times your regular hourly rate of pay for all actual hours worked in excess of 182 hours in a 24-day work period.

 F. Compensatory Time Off (Comp Time).

 NFPD may, in its sole discretion, provide for compensatory time off for administrative employees and line-employees in lieu of cash overtime payment.
 You accrue comp time at the rate of 1½ hours for each full hour of overtime actually worked.
 You cannot accrue more than 40 hours of comp time.
 If you earn more than 40 hours of comp time, you will be paid in cash in accordance with NFPD's overtime policies stated above.